Central Plaza (Hong Kong): Structural constraints

-Steel structure vs reinforced concrete
+Steel structure vs. reinforced concrete

-Steel structure is more commonly adopted in high-rise building.
+Steel structures are more commonly adopted in high-rise buildings.
 In the original scheme, an externally cross-braced framed tube was applied with primary/secondary beams carrying metal decking with reinforced concrete slab.
-The core was also of steelwork, designed to carry vertical load only.
-Later after a financial review by the developer, they decided to reduce the height of the superstructure by increasing the size of the floor plate so as to reduce the complex architectural requirements of the tower base which means a highstrength concrete solution became possible.
+The core was also composed of steelwork, designed to carry vertical loads only.
+Later after a financial review by the developer, they decided to reduce the height of the superstructure by increasing the size of the floor plate so as to reduce the complex architectural requirements of the tower base which means a high strength concrete solution became possible.

 In the final scheme, columns at 4.6 m centres and 1.1 m floor edge beams were used to replace the large steel corner columns.
 As climbing form and table form construction method and efficient construction management are used in this project which make this reinforced concrete structure take no longer construction time than the steel structure.
 And the most attractive point is that the reinforced concrete scheme can save HK$230 million compared to that of steel structure.
 Hence the reinforced concrete structure was adopted and Central Plaza is now one of the tallest reinforced concrete buildings in the world.

 In the reinforced concrete structure scheme, the core has a similar arrangement to the steel scheme and the wind shear is taken out from the core at the lowest basement level and transferred to the perimeter diaphragm walls.
 In order to reduce large shear reversals in the core walls in the basement, and at the top of the tower base level, the ground floor, basement levels 1 and 2 and the 5th and 6th floors, the floor slabs and beams are separated horizontally from the core walls.

 Another advantage of using reinforced concrete structure is that it is more flexible to cope with changes in structural layout, sizes and height according to the site conditions by using table form system.

 Trivia

-This skyscraper was visited in the seventh leg of the reality TV show The Amazing Race 2, which described Central Plaza as "the tallest building in Hong Kong".
+This skyscraper was visited in the seventh leg of the reality TV show The Amazing Race 2, which described Central Plaza as "the tallest building in Hong Kong" (despite this being inaccurate).
 Although contestants were told to reach the top floor, the actual task was performed on the 46th floor.